aip-dev/google.aip.dev/aip/cloud/new.md

 #### Permissions

-There **should** be a separate permission for each policy method, per standard practice.
+Each policy method **should** have a separate permission, per standard practice.

 Bindings are a bit special in that they connect two resources.
-Conceptually, it's easiest to think of a binding as two half-bindings, one connected to the Policy and one connected to the Resource.
+Conceptually, it's easiest to think of a binding as two half-bindings, one connected to the policy and one connected to the resource.
 Each half-binding has its own permission to create/delete.
-So to create a binding between a Policy and a Resource requires 2 permissions, but to break a binding only requires permission on either the Policy or the Resource.
+So to create a binding between a policy and a resource requires 2 permissions, but to break a binding only requires permission on either the policy or the resource.

 **Note:** No guidance is currently given for re-creating a binding.
 In theory, only half of a binding could be deleted, thus requiring only a single